-Any suspicion that a vulnerable adult has been abused by an SPC member should be reported to the SPC Chair, who will refer the matter to the DSO.
-They will take such steps as considered necessary to ensure the safety of the vulnerable adult in question and any other vulnerable adults who may be at risk.
+Any suspicion that a child, young person or a vulnerable adult has been abused by an SPC member should be reported to the SPC Chair, who will refer the matter to the DSO.
+They will take such steps as considered necessary to ensure the safety of the child, young person or vulnerable adult in question and any other children, young people or vulnerable adults who may be at risk.

 The DSO will refer the allegation to Children and Family Services (CFS) at SCC (which may involve the police) or go directly to the police, as most appropriate.
 It is a legal requirement that such referrals are made within two working days of receipt of the allegation.
-The parents or carers of the vulnerable adult will be contacted as soon as possible following advice from CFS/police.
-The DSO should also notify Trustees in confidence in order to deal with any media enquiries.
+The parents or carers of the child, young person or vulnerable adult will be contacted as soon as possible following advice from CFS/police.
+The DSO should also notify the SPC Chair in confidence in order to deal with any media enquiries.